Norvik-Alexian/Natural-Language-Processing-Course/README.md

 _Natural Language Processing_ is an area of computer science and artificial intelligence concerned with interactions between computers and human (natural) languages, in particular how to program computers to process and analyze large amount of natural language data.

+## Tokenization
+Tokenization is the process of breaking up the original text into component pieces (tokens).\
+Tokens are the basic building blocks of a Doc object - everything that helps us understand the meaning of the text is derived from tokens and their relationship to one another.

+* `prefix`: characters at the beginning.
+* `suffix`: characters at the end.
+* `Infix`: characters in between.
+* `Exception`: Special-case rule to split a string into several tokens or prevent a token from being split when punctuation rules are applied.

 ## References
 [Spacy usage fact figures](https://spacy.io/usage/facts-figures)